-A student who wishes to identify a confidential contact can do so by contacting the Resident Hall Supervisor.
-A student's confidential contact information will be accessible only by authorized campus officials and law enforcement in the course of the investigation.
+A student who wishes to identify a confidential contact can contact the Resident Hall Supervisor.
+A student's confidential contact information will be accessible only by authorized campus officials and law enforcement during the investigation.
 After investigating a missing person report, should the police department determine that the student has been missing for 24 hours, campus administration will notify the student's emergency contact no later than 24 hours after the student is determined to be missing.
 If the missing student is under the age of 18 and is not an emancipated individual, campus administration will notify the student's parent or legal guardian immediately after the police department has determined that the student has been missing for 24 hours.